arnav-khandelwal/AristokVES/README.md

 The link to the website is <a href="https://arnav181104.github.io/AristokVES" target="_blank">link</a>

 # About our code
-Our code is mainly made using HTML, Css, JavaScript and comparitively less JQuery.
+Our code is mainly made using HTML, Css and JavaScript.
 To learn more about the codes of each of our pages, check out our<a href="https://arnav181104.github.io/AristokVES" target="_blank"> about code</a> page or you can read the comments made on each of our codes which give a more elaborate explanation.
 The only place where there are no comments is the "abtcode.js" as it was a really lonng code and not a lot of time was left for us to review the code and writing comments on each line

 # Our Contributers
 The website has been made by the joint efforts of <a href="https://github.com/arnav181104" target="_blank">Arnav Khandelwal</a> and <a href="https://github.com/arjunkapoor19" target="__blank">Arjun Kapoor</a>